unref-ptr/lwIOLink/Readme.md

 * RPI Pico (COM1,COM2)

 If you find that the library works for another Arduino board or does not work, notify me by opening an Issue.

+Note: Some MCUs might not work in COM3 due to the timing constraings of the IO-Link spec. and the non-optimized Arduino Core libraries.

 ## How to Use